-What is a Section 125 plan?
+What is a Section 125 plan (cafeteria plan)?

 A Section 125 plan, also known as a cafeteria plan, is an employee benefits plan that allows workers to choose from a variety of pre-tax benefit options.
-These plans, named after Section 125 of the Internal Revenue Code, provide tax advantages for both employers and employees by allowing certain benefits to be paid with pre-tax dollars.
+These cafeteria plans, named after Section 125 of the Internal Revenue Code, provide tax advantages for both employers and employees by allowing certain benefits to be paid with pre-tax dollars.

-Overview of plan benefits for employers and employees
+Section 125 cafeteria plan benefits for employers and employees

 For employers